Yashasvi-Sriram/legos/README.md

 ## documentation
 - The documentation of the code is itself.
-- For things that can not be expressed in code (notes, proofs ...), there is minimal documentation.
+- For things that can not be expressed in code (notes, proofs, references ...), there is minimal documentation.
     - It can be read as-is from source code.
     - Or `cargo doc && cargo doc --open` can be used to view it in HTML form.